My Name is Doug Jones and we have owned Boxers for over 25 years and Trained our own Dogs through the Kennel Club Puppy

 As well as Training our own Dogs, I have been directly involved as a Training Instructor and Kennel Club co-ordinator for the Good Citizen Dog Scheme for all levels of Training with a Kennel Club registered Canine Society, having over 300 people achieve awards at all levels over recent years, including over 160 handlers & Dogs successfully passing the Puppy Foundation.
 I am also a Kennel Club approved examiner for the Good Citizen Bronze Award and passed the examination for the requirements of an Obedience Judge, as well as keeping updated with obedience topics at a number of other relevant Kennel Club Seminars.

-Our Kennel Club listed Status Dog Training Club started Obedience Training on a Sunday Morning at all levels.
+Our Kennel Club listed Status Dog Training Club provides Obedience Training on a Sunday Morning at all levels and is organised by ourselves and and a number of people who are involved directly and indirectly with each training session.

 Each level of Training involves the gradual development of basic exercises included in daily life situations, including the Care and responsibilities required for the ownership of your Dog.
 All of this takes place in a friendly atmosphere with like minded people, who wish to have a happy responsible family and working relationship with their pets.
 Whilst we conduct a number of Training exercises indoors, having daytime Training sessions, enables us to extend some of the Training to outside situations where appropriate.